mic0ishere/teams-notifications/README.md

 ## Installation

-Before installation, check if your node.js version is 14 or higher (use `node -v`)
+Before installation, make sure your Node.js version is 14 or higher (use `node -v`)

 1. Clone this repo
 2. Rename `example.env` to `.env`